 New Student Housing

-student hanging out in a new dorm room
+Students hanging out in their dorm room laughing and talking

-As a first year student, you will live together with your brothers in Cushing Hall, the Whitehouse Complex, or Carpenter X or Y. You also have the the unique opportunity to participate in Living and Learning Communities designed to bring together students, academic advisors, faculty, and peer mentors with shared interests.
+As a first year student, you will live together with your brothers in Cushing Hall, the Whitehouse Quadrangle, or Carpenter Residence Halls X or Y. You also have the unique opportunity to participate in Living and Learning Communities designed to bring together students, academic advisors, faculty, and peer mentors with shared interests.
 Transfer students are usually housed together in one of the Carpenter dorms.

 Cushing Hall